michaelnny/deep_rl_zoo/README.md

 python3 -m deep_rl_zoo.a2c.run_classic --num_actors=8
 ```

-Notice the code DOES NOT SUPPORT running on multiple GPUs out of the box, you can try to adapt the code in either `run_classic.py` or `run_atari.py` modules to support your needs, but there's no guarantee it will work.
+**Notice the code DOES NOT SUPPORT running on multiple GPUs out of the box**, as we don't have access to such environment.
+You can try to adapt the code in either `run_classic.py` or `run_atari.py` modules to support your needs, but **there's NO GUARANTEE it will work**.
 ```
 # Change here to map to dedicated device if have multiple GPUs
 actor_devices = [runtime_device] * FLAGS.num_actors